Akshayanti/Masters-Thesis-CUNI-/conj_head/README.md

 <h3>Included Files</h3>

-1. Annotations folder
+1. Annotations directory

     Contains the manually annotated data for the experiment.
 The annotations were used to present the results in documentation.
 More about the annotations can be read in [this](Annotations/README.md) document.

-2. Extra Data (Not Annotated) folder
+2. Extra Data (Not Annotated) directory

     Contains some results that are not annotated but are useful for evaluation of the algorithm.
     Unless needed to extend the algorithm, not needed by an end-user.
 More details about the files in this category can